How ECU remapping works

 Remap Your Launch

-Tuning and remapping doesn’t have to be all about adding power, it also gives you the ability to modify your launch, also known as ‘launch control’.
+Tuning and car engine remapping doesn’t have to be all about adding power, it also gives you the ability to modify your launch, also known as ‘launch control’.

 Launch control is a simple yet effective way to ensure consistent reliable launches at the track, strip, and even on the street.
 The user defines a ‘launch rpm’, that when launch control is activated, the vehicle will maintain.
 This system allows the driver to hold the car at full throttle whilst maintaining a suitable RPM for launch.
 This system is especially prevalent in turbocharged cars due to the additional benefit of building boost prior to the vehicle leaving the line.